NoOneOfSignificance/PvZ-Shooter-Randomizer/README.md

 - Include Garden Warfare 2 Random Upgrade support
 - Include Battle for Neighborville Random Upgrade support
 - Create a settings page where the user can adjust their unlocks accordingly
+- Code cleanup
-- Change visuals down the line
+- Change visuals
 - More Quality of Life improvements

 ### Version History